 You can simplify the deployment of individual components by defining installation variables or by creating a registry file on your vCloud Availability Installer Appliance.

 About this task

-Both ways to deploy and configure vCloud Availability for vCloud Director are displayed for your reference.
+Both ways to deploy and configure vCloud Availability are displayed for your reference.
 The installation using variables is presented in the left column of the table in each step, containing standard installation and configuration commands.
 The installation with simple commands, using a vCloud Availability Installer Appliance registry file, is presented in the right column of the table in each step.

 - Create protected password files on your vCloud Availability Installer Appliance.

 OS credentials are stored in text files in ~/.ssh directory for all appliances.
 The files are only accessible to the system root user for security purposes.
 You provide the path to the respective password file during installation and configuration steps.Note:

 The appliances-root-password is the root password that is set for the vCloud Availability appliances that you create during installation procedures.
 The following example uses the same root password for all vCloud Availability appliances.
 You can set different passwords for all appliances, by creating a dedicated password file in the ~/.ssh directory.
 Provide the path to the correct password file in the respective installation and configuration step.

 # mkdir ~/.ssh # chmod 0700 ~/.ssh # echo 'appliances-root-password' > ~/.ssh/.root # echo 'vcd-password' > ~/.ssh/.vcd # echo 'sso-password' > ~/.ssh/.sso # echo 'management-vsphere-password' > ~/.ssh/.vsphere.mgmt # find ~/.ssh -type f -name '.*' -print0 | xargs -0 chmod 0600